scc-digitalhub/AAC/README.md

 The operation of user role management and space management may be performed either via API or through the AAC console.

+Some of the role spaces may be pre-configured for the AAC.
+These include:
+- ``apimanager``: Role space for the API Manager tenants.
+- ``authorization``: Role space for managing the Authorization API grant tenants.
+- ``components``: Role space for managing tenants of various platform components.

 ## 6. AAC API